Lykr/FC-BET/README.md

 Simulation results show that the FC-BET scheme can significantly reduce overhead with an acceptable loss in spectral efficiency compared with conventional beam training schemes.

 **This paper has been accepted by WCNC 2021**

+## License

+This program is licenced under the MIT License.
+See the [LICENSE](https://github.com/Lykr/FC-BET/blob/master/LICENSE) file for details.